-EDU 409 - Philosophy of Education
+EDU 409SR - Philosophy of Education

-The liberally educated Christian teacher is the knowledgeable servant of God and society and this course examines critically the reasoning behind policies and methods of teaching, learning and schooling.
-Various schools of thought are discussed, including a distinctively Christian perspective, to assist students in their personal response to these issues as they serve as professional teachers.
+The liberally educated Christian teacher is the knowledgeable servant of God and society and this course examines the reasoning behind policies and methods of teaching, learning and schooling.
+Various schools of thought are discussed, including a distinctively Christian perspective, to prepare students to serve as professional teachers.
+This course is the NWCore course for education students.